Homepage

 Where to stay in Buenavista Del Norte

 There are limited hotels in Buenavista Del Norte and that’s part of its charm.
-Its top offering is Hotel Hacienda Del Conde, a Meliá Collection Hotel, a brilliant five-star property that’s perfectly positioned for anyone keen to make the most of Buenavista Del Norte’s best bits.
+Its top offering is Hotel Hacienda Del Conde, a brilliant five-star property that’s perfectly positioned for anyone keen to make the most of Buenavista Del Norte’s best bits.
 It’s ideal for active types – a sprawling golf course wraps around this adults-only hotel and activities available nearby include horse-riding.

-Other options include holiday homes and apartments, but the surrounding area has plenty of choices too, and you’ll find wonderfully chilled-out hotels in converted, rustic farmhouses.
-One example is Oasis Hill Icod de los Vinos, where perks include vineyard views and antique-filled bedrooms.
+Other options include holiday homes and apartments, but the surrounding area has plenty of choices too.
+One example is Oasis Hill Icod de los Vinos, a chilled-out hotel in a rustic farmhouse where perks include vineyard views and antique-filled bedrooms.

 2. Garachico